pennersr/shove/README.md

 Shove intentionally tries to make as little assumptions on the notification payloads being pushed, as they are mostly handed over as is to the upstream services.
-So, when using Shove this way, the the client is responsible for handing over a raw payload.
+So, when using Shove this way, the client is responsible for handing over a raw payload.
 Here's an example:

     package main